Guest Travel and Honoraria Payment Documentation and Submission

 When submitting reimbursements for travel expenses, the distinguishing trait to determine the paperwork needs is whether the person is US citizen/resident alien or not.

 Compile all documentation required for the reimbursement or honoraria.

 Check documents for proper signatures and matching receipts.
 Ensure the expenses/receipts are allowable & appropriate.

 Submit all paperwork to the business office.
 For documents that contain sensitive information, please use secure share to ensure proper confidentiality.
 Link to Secure Share

 Payee "Supplier" name and valid email address

-Guest Travel Reimbursement form filled out and signed: GTR Worksheet
+Guest Travel Reimbursement form filled out and signed. link to: GTR Worksheet

 Receipts scanned with GTR worksheet (if there are missing receipts, include memo approving those expenses)

 - Any additional forms required by the business office